Sheet Metal Worker Apprenticeship Program

 Additional training and degrees

-Additional Training and Degrees Credits can be applied to a Certificate or AAS degree and can transfer to OIT for a BS degree.
+Additional credits can be applied to an AAS degree and can transfer to either OIT for a BS degree or for the Bachelor of Applied Science (BAS) in Leadership and Management at Chemeketa.

 -